 Festivals in April

 Pasquetta is the day after Easter and is a public holiday for the people of Italy.
-After all the events and celebrations of Easter Sunday, Pasquetta is a day when people rest at home, meet friends and have picnics at parks.
-As it is a start of Spring Season, the Italians love to spend this day outdoors to enjoy the pleasant climate after an extremely cold winter.
+After all the events and celebrations of Easter Sunday, Pasquetta is a day when people rest at home, meet friends, and have picnics at parks.
+As it is the start of the Spring Season, the Italians love to spend this day outdoors to enjoy the pleasant climate after an extremely cold winter.

 4.Rome’s Birthday Celebration (April 21)

 Visit Rome on April 21′ 2023 to celebrate its 2,7703rd birthday!
-The capital city of Rome celebrates its birthday with great pomp and splendour on this day every year.
+The capital city of Rome celebrates its birthday with great pomp and splendor on this day every year.
 It marks the founding of the city by Romulus in 753 BC.
-Several traditional events take place in the city on this day, which include mock gladiator battles, trench-digging rituals, re-enactments of the Palilia ceremony and other such things that displays the history of the city.
+Several traditional events take place in the city on this day, which include mock gladiator battles, trench-digging rituals, re-enactments of the Palilia ceremony, and other such things that display the history of the city.
 A costumed parade at the Circus Maximus is the highlight of the festival.

 5.Italian Liberation Day (April 25)